 March 7: Hoffa begins serving his 13 year sentence in Lewisburg Federal Penitentiary; Frank Fitzsimmons begins serving as “caretaker” president.

 July 23: The executive boards of the International Brotherhood of Teamsters and United Automobile Workers agree to establish an Alliance for Labor Action.

 International Brotherhood of Teamsters membership hits 2 million.

 January: Pan American World Airways clerical and cargo employees vote to affiliate with the International Brotherhood of Teamsters.

 February: John F. English dies.

-May: General Executive Board arrives the establishment of the Teamster Labor Institute; Alliance for Labor Action holds founding convention in Washington DC.
+May: General Executive Board establishes the Teamster Labor Institute; Alliance for Labor Action holds founding convention in Washington, D.C.

 October: James R. Hoffa applies for parole, is denied.

-Joint Council 42 in partnership with UCLA’s Institute of Industrial Relations get Labor Department approval to launch the Transportation Opportunity Program (TOP).
+Joint Council 42 in partnership with UCLA’s Institute of Industrial Relations gets Labor Department approval to launch the Transportation Opportunity Program (TOP).

 January: General Executive Board approves restructuring of trade divisions, eliminating and/or consolidating a number of divisions (see IT 2-70), from almost 20 to 7 major divisions.